Social Order Maintenance Act

 Article 67

-People engaged in any of the following behaviors shall be punishable by-detention of not more than 3 days and a fine of not more than NTD 12,000:
+People engaged in any of the following behaviors shall be punishable by detention of not more than 3 days and a fine of not more than NTD 12,000:

-1. The person in charge or the manager of a business establishment to which specific people are not allowed to go does not dissuade them from entering the establishment despite knowing their identities and does not report it to the police authority.
+1. The person in charge or the manager of a business establishment to which specific people are not allowed to go does not dissuade them from entering the establishment despite knowing their identities and does not report it to the police agency.

 4. Giving false testimony or interpretations to the police about another person’s violation of this Act.